AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ## Accessing ScPCA module results

+    - You can use either results from completed modules, or you can use results from modules that are still in progress<!--STUB_LINK nf --> (Maybe worth saying that you can use other modules' results directly before they are "completed", but you may have to run them yourself?)

 As an analysis modules matures, the Data Lab will port the analysis to a separate repository called [`OpenScPCA-nf`](https://github.com/AlexsLemonade/OpenScPCA-nf).
 This repository holds a [Nextflow workflow](https://www.nextflow.io/) to reproducibly run and generate results from completed analysis modules.